A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Conclusion

 \section{Conclusion}

 In this paper, we propose a joint extraction scheme based on the dual-decoder (i.e., TR decoder and RE decoder) model.
 The main idea is to first detect relations from text and model them as extra features to guide the entity pair extraction.
 Our approach is straightforward: the TR decoder detects relations from a sentence at the text level, and then the RE decoder extracts the corresponding head and tail entities for each detected relation.
 This way, is able to well solve the overlapping triple problem.
-Experiments on two public datasets demonstrate that our proposed model outperforms state-of-the-art methods under the strict evaluation metric, especially achieving significantly better results on relational triple elements.
+Experiments on both public datasets and real open pit mine datasets demonstrate that our proposed model and achieve better F1 scores under the strict evaluation metrics, especially achieving significantly better results on relational triple elements.

+The design of our cascade dual-decoder model still has much potential to be improved.
+Especially, how to enhance the accuracy of extracting candidate relations from the text is a key issue to our relation-first extraction.
+Note that, the accuracy issue is an open problem for both entity-first and relation-first approaches.
+That is, for entity-relation, we still have to consider how to ensure accuracy of extracting entities without relation information.
+This seems like an egg-and-chicken problem.
+Compared with entity-first approach, our relation-first can make a better use of such information to improve the accuracy of joint extraction.
+In addition, in the future work, we will pay attention to applying our model in other complex information extraction tasks for open pit mine accident prediction, such as document-level tuple extraction.